Jakob37/SnakemakeAFriendlyIntroduction/README.md

 You can download the folder by pressing the green button "Code" and either choosing "Download ZIP" or cloning it (if you are familiar with Git).

-I would encourage you to follow along the exercise by writing out your own "snakefile", located at the top level in this directory.
+I would encourage you to follow along with the exercise by writing out your own "snakefile", located at the top level in this directory.
 If you get stuck, you can then always refer to the different solutions.

 ### The data